Mr-Smyth/circles/README.md

 The page includes common site navigation, and a reduced logo pushed to the top left.
 A clear heading, shows the user what page they are on, and clear indication of the stage they are at, in the guided Add Person process.
-This page includes a detailed form for the user to fill in, to create a person in Circles.
+This page includes a detailed form for the user to fill in, it is pre-populated with the data stored in the selected person.
+The user can edit any of the fields, But if the user changes info that then matches another person on the DB, then when the user clicks update person, they will be redirected to
+The manage duplicates page, where the user can choose either to return to the person they were editing and change it correctly/differently, or they can go to the duplicate person and edit them instead.
-Clicking on **Update**, will update the person, and will automatically take the user to **Step 2 - Assign Parents**.
+In cases where there is no conflict of duplicates, clicking on **Update**, will update the person, and will automatically take the user to **Step 2 - Assign Parents**.
 Clicking **Clear** will reset the form.
 Clicking **Next** will skip to **Step 2 - Assign Parents**.
 Clicking **View** (Persons Name) will take the user to the **view Circle page**.